Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/01-Architecture.md

 providing a total of 128 GB of RAM.
-The MI300X,  which is the regular version without built-in CPU, already uses 24 GB stacks for a total of 192 GB of memory, but presumably those were not yet available when the design of MI300A was tested for the launch customer, the [El Capitan supercomputer](https://asc.llnl.gov/exascale/el-capitan).
+The MI300X,  which is the regular version without built-in CPU, already uses 24 GB stacks for a total of 192 GB of memory, but presumably those were not yet available when the design of MI300A was tested for the launch customer, the [El Capitan supercomputer](https://asc.llnl.gov/exascale/el-capitan) which became the number 1 in the [TOP500 list of November 2024](https://top500.org/lists/top500/2024/11/).
 [HLRS is building the Hunter cluster based on AMD MI300A](https://www.hlrs.de/news/detail/exascale-supercomputing-is-coming-to-stuttgart) as a transitional system to their first exascale-class system Herder that will become operational by 2027.